by Clay Mills

 So you’ve been writing and put together a nice collection of songs; and you’re ready for that next step… Finding a publisher.
 That person who believes in your writing and has the connections to make things happen.
 Here are 3 common mistakes that can kill your chances of working with a music publisher…

 Overselling yourself as a writer or your songs.

 The hallmark mistake I see new-to-the-business writers often make is informing a potential publisher how great they are; or about all of the hits they have written that just need to be heard by the right person.
 Even if it’s true, you will turn off a potential publisher coming on too strong.
 It’s exactly like going on a first date and telling your date how good looking charming and funny you are.
 Publishers are professionals and can make up their own mind about your songs.
 Simply asking with quiet confidence “If you are looking for songs, I’d like to send you a couple” or “I think I’ve got a song that’s right for your artist,” will go a long way in opening doors in the music biz.

 Submitting too many songs.

-Once you’ve gotten a potential publishers contact info and permission to submit your material, there is a temptation to include every song you can pack on that CD, right?
-Well this is the quickest way to kill a your new relationship.
-The better the publisher, the busier he will be.
-He doesn’t want to wade through your CD to find your best songs.
+Once you’ve gotten a potential publishers contact info and permission to submit your material, there is a temptation to include every song you can pack in an e-mail, right?
+Well this is the quickest way to kill your new relationship.
+The better the publisher, the busier they will be.
+Publishers don’t want to wade through your e-mail to find your best songs.
 That’s your job!
-It’s up to you to pick out 3-4 of your top songs and send him only those.
+It’s up to you to pick out 3-4 of your top songs and send them only those.
 Don’t try to guess what a publisher might like.
 Put your best work on there.